harikrishna-analytics/Credit-Card-Portfolio-Customer-Analytics/README.md

 4. How does credit exposure vary across customer segments?
 5. Which customer segments have higher credit limits?
 6. Where is credit exposure concentrated?
+7. Which card categories are strongly represented?
+8. Which customer segments have stronger credit characteristics?
-7. What portfolio patterns can support business decisions?
+9. What portfolio patterns can support business decisions?
-8. What customer or portfolio opportunities can be identified?
+10. What customer or portfolio opportunities can be identified?

 ---

 # 📊 Dataset

-The project uses customer and credit-card portfolio data containing fields related to customer characteristics, card categories, and credit-related attributes.
+The project uses customer and credit-card portfolio data containing fields related to:

-## Analysis Areas

 - Customer characteristics
+- Customer identifiers
+- Card categories
 - Card types
 - Customer segments
 - Credit limits
 - Credit exposure
+- Portfolio characteristics

+## Analysis Areas

+- Customer portfolio
+- Card portfolio
+- Customer segmentation
+- Credit limits
+- Credit exposure
+- Card distribution
-- Portfolio composition
+- Portfolio concentration

 ---

-# ⚠️ Data Limitation
+# ⚠️ Data Limitations

 The dataset does **not contain detailed transaction-level information**.